Khushi-Mattu/chatbot-using-RASA/README.md

 This is a chatbot for frequently asked questions related to VIT made with the help of RASA.<br/>
-A very important step in this project is to first create a special environment in Anaconda for the project and activate it after creating a virtual environment.
+A very important step in this project is to first create a special environment in Anaconda for the project and activate it after creating a virtual environment.<br/>
 <img src="https://user-images.githubusercontent.com/82451914/230616417-02d5aac4-6931-43a2-bdd4-1412fa7c49aa.png"/>

 Chatbot looks like: <br/>